Supeno

 Supeno (12 June 1916 – 24 February 1949) was the Minister of Development/Youth in the First Hatta Cabinet of Indonesia.
 He died while still serving in the department as a result of the Dutch Military Aggression II.
 Supeno is now regarded as a National Hero of Indonesia.

-Biography

-Early life
+Life and career

-Soepeno born in Pekalongan, Central Java, on 12 June 1916.
+Supeno was born in Pekalongan, Central Java, on 12 June 1916.
 He was the son of an officer of the Tegal Station Soemarno.
 Accessed After graduating from High school (AMS) in Semarang, she went to Technical High School (Technische Hogeschool) in Bandung.
 Only two years old, studying in school it's because he moved to the High School of Law (Recht Hogeschool) in Jakarta.
 In the city, staying in hostels Soepeno Assembly of Students Indonesia (RMIC) in Jalan Cikini Raya 71.
 Therefore, his colleagues, he was selected as the head of the hostel.

-Being Minister

-In the First Hatta Cabinet, he was appointed Minister of Youth and Sports.
+Supeno was appointed Minister of Youth and Sports in the First Hatta Cabinet.